What is Inventory Shrinkage and How Can I Prevent It?

 Third-party logistics or 3PL providers are professional fulfillment companies that help ecommerce businesses store inventory in the 3PL’s fulfillment center to pack and ship orders.
 They take precautions to keep your inventory safe and secure while allowing merchants to outsource fulfillment, which is often costly and unproductive to manage in-house.

-Most 3PLs provide transparent reporting and technology to keep a close eye on your stock levels to precent inventory shrinkage.
+Most 3PLs provide transparent reporting and technology to help you control stock levels to precent inventory shrinkage.

 Inventory shrinkage management should be a priority for your business.
 With proper inventory control and management, you can account for and prevent shrinkage, no matter the size of your business.